 I have been receiving your posts for a couple of years now, and have never posted.
 So, here goes, this videos show the progress after 1 year of work on the layout.

 I am modeling the South African Railways from 1980 to 1990.

 Thanks for all your emails, it always helps to see what other people are doing.

 A huge thanks to Bob and Henry – two fine updates.
 Just goes to show, it’s all about making a start.

-And if you want 2018 to be the year you start, the Beginner’s Guide is here.
+And if you want to join in on the fun, the Beginner’s Guide is here.